 The United States, with all its might, is a country lacking a master plan for humanity in sync with nature’s relativity.
 Despite such omission, our practices have been copied and implemented feverishly around the world.
 Which begs the question, who really is the greatest fool?

 We have no social contract defining the vector of human expansion balancing our rights with our obligations.
-We dish out generous rights to and claims of freedom, while we do nothing to preserve the collective trust in freedom for all.
 As a country, we run a humanitarian show as discombobulated as a business without a business plan.
+We dish out generous rights and claims of freedom while we do nothing to preserve the collective trust in freedom for all.

 The role of government is to protect the long of our collective evolutionary interests.
-Interests subjugated to the undeniable rule of nature, with the government responsible for the definition and optimization of human gameplay in sync with nature’s gameplay.
+Interests are subjugated to the undeniable rule of nature, with the government responsible for the definition and optimization of human gameplay in sync with nature’s gameplay.

-In order to improve and prolong human life, policy-makers must first learn about the principles of nature, before they can build regenerative systems for humanity to subjugate, adapt, and contribute to nature’s evolution.
+To improve and prolong human life, policy-makers must first learn about the principles of nature before they can build regenerative systems for humanity to subjugate, adapt, and contribute to nature’s evolution.

 For example, wealth creation cannot be the objective for humanity, as wealth creation does nothing for nature.
 Nature does not care about money.
-Money is a manmade assignment of trust in merit, only valuable when trust builds the evolutionary excellence of humanity in accordance with nature.
+Money is a manmade assignment of trust in merit, only valuable when trust builds the evolutionary excellence of humanity following nature.

 Raise The Bar

 Elizabeth Warren’s breakup of technology companies I called dumb.
-Dumb because it focuses again on consequence and negates the responsibility of the government to address the cause of misbehaving participants.
+Dumb because it focuses again on consequences and negates the responsibility of the government to address the cause of misbehaving participants.

 The cause of misbehaving participants (of any kind) is the absence of a human theory in compliance with nature’s rule as we comprehend it today.
 The consequence is a vile-maxim of personal interests taking our collective interests as a species on as many glorious rides as the vile-maxim can muster.

 The structural solution to our nation’s impasse with two-faced technology companies is to inform our politicians about nature’s principles capable of building a more robust outlook for humanity, including gaining support for the only vector of human development that matters: improving human adaptability to nature’s entropy.